 The Research Management System (RMS) is an online system used for the preparation and submission of research applications, assessments and rejoinders for the ARC.
-The RMS User Guide for Assessors, guides for General and Detailed Assessors to navigate the RMS assignment and assessment process, are available on the ARC Assessor Resources page.
+The RMS User Guide for Assessors, assists General and Detailed Assessors to navigate the RMS assignment and assessment process.
+This User Guide is available on the ARC Assessor Resources page.
 Here, assessors can also find additional information about the peer review process.